arnowelzel/timed-content/readme.txt

 10. An example showing use of the `[timed-content-server]` shortcode with `debug` set to `true`.
 You'll only see it if you're logged in and it's on a Page/Post you can edit (Your regular visitors won't see this at all).

 == Changelog ==

-= 2.11 =

-* Fixed wrong date format when picking a date in the TinyMCE dialog to make sure it is always mm/dd/yyyy.

 = 2.10 =